Pandiraj

-Pandiraj (பாண்டிராஜ் in Tamil) is an Indian film director and producer, writer who works in Tamil cinema.
-His debut film, Pasanga (2009), was commercially successful and won several awards, including the National Film Award for Best Screenplay.
+Pandiraaj (formally credited and addressed as Pandiraj) is an Indian film director, producer and writer who works in Tamil cinema.
+His debut film, Pasanga (2009), and directed many commercially successful films.
+He has won several awards, including two National Film Awards and five Tamil Nadu State Film Awards.

 Early life

-Pandiraj was born 7 June 1976 and brought up in Virachilai Township, Pudukkottai, Tamil Nadu, India.
+Pandiraaj was born 7 June 1976 and brought up in Virachilai Township, Pudukkottai, Tamil Nadu, India.
 After Schooling, he moved to Chennai in 1996.
 He worked as an "office-boy" with director K. Bhagyaraj.
-During his early years, he wrote several short stories for the famous Tamil Bagya.
+During his early years, he wrote several short stories for the famous Tamil magazine Bhagya.
 Gradually, his interest in film making increased and after hurdles, he got the chance to be an assistant director to filmmaker Cheran.
 He later worked as an assistant director to Thangar Bachan and Chimbu Deven in six films.

 Style

-Pandiraj is also famous for making village action family movies.
+Pandiraaj is also famous for making village action family movies.
 The movies include a lot of family sentiments and focuses on farming.